-The Vendor is to provide daily transportation services Monday through Friday for approximately eighty (80) people between St. Sahag and the Licht Judicial Complex.
+The Vendor will be required to provide transportation services Monday through Friday between the hours of 7:30 AM and 5:15 PM for approximately eighty (80) people between St. Sahag and the Licht Judicial Complex.

 General Qualifications

 The daily transportation services sought require use of a shuttle bus or school bus that meets the following minimum standards: